-Our mirror neurons, the ones that fire when we observe someone, are a subset of the larger group of neurons that fire when we perform an action.
+Our mirror neurons, which fire when we observe someone, are a subset of the larger neurons that fire when we act.
 Those neurons are called “ ordinary motor command neurons.”
 Mirror neurons make up about 1 in 5 of the ordinary motor command neurons in our brain.

 Functions of Mirror Neurons

-Let’s go back to something I said at the beginning of this video.
-Some scientists have theorized that mirror neurons are responsible for the phenomenon of “contagious yawns.”
+Let’s return to something I said at the beginning of this video.
+Some scientists have theorized that mirror neurons are responsible for “contagious yawns.”
 You might have known for a long time that yawns were contagious.
-But what did people say about the people who yawn when they see others yawn?
+But what did people say about those who yawn when they see others yawn?

 That they’re empathetic.

 Mirror neurons could answer some big questions about the science of empathy.
 Vilayanur Ramachandran is one of the leading scientists on mirror neurons.
 In his TED talk from 2009, he sums up this connection quite nicely:

 “Here is a neuron that fires when I reach and grab something, but it also fires when I watch Joe reaching and grabbing something.
 And this is truly astonishing.
 Because it's as though this neuron is adopting the other person's point of view.
 It's almost as though it's performing a virtual reality simulation of the other person's action.”

 With this virtual reality simulation, we can understand what another person feels when they act.
 And that is the basis of empathy.